-Please program your sumo-bot(s) to remain stationary for 5 seconds after being activated by the press of a bumper, switch, etc. - Sumo-bots are not allowed to have random start-up directions.

-Please program your sumo-bot to begin motion by traveling out of the starting box in the direction indicated by the judge.
+Please program your sumo-bot(s) to remain stationary for 5 seconds after being activated by the press of a bumper, switch, etc. - Sumo-bots are allowed to have random start-up directions.
+The only requirement is that your sumo-bot must begin motion by traveling out of the starting box in a direction that does not move it closer to the other side of the ring.